MartinPyka/financial_life/README.md

 print("Interests on loan account: %.2f" % sum(loan.report.yearly().interest))
 ```

-The output of will look similar to this one:
+The output will look similar to this one:

 <img src="docs/img/simple_example_01_small.png" alt="Simple simulation in financial_life" width="800">